mlopes/marco-lopes.com/articles/_posts/2017/2017-09-11-OSD-for-showing-STDOUT-in-xmonad.md

 a qualified import because `font` and `>=>` clashed with functions similarly named in other namespaces.
 If you're not too familiarised with Haskell, this might look a bit weird, but it actually makes sense in the end.
-I'm going to try to explain it here, but my hopes of succeding are very low.
+I'm going to try to explain it here.
 The function `center` has the following signature:

 ```haskell
 center :: Int -> Int -> ScreenId -> DzenConfig